top of page

 Things I NEVER travel without

 • US Dollars – Having American Dollars in cash is a non-negotiable in my backpacking packing list.
 These notes are recognised everywhere, and not only can you normally get a great exchange rate, but you can also have some stashed away for emergencies.
+Notes should be new and clean or they may not be accepted.

 • Head Torch – A reliable brand that is rechargeable, this is not just for hiking.
 You will use a head torch more than you ever would expect – power cuts, outdoor loos, poorly lit streets - I use mine all the time.